Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 A clustered random forest algorithm for fitting random forests for data of independent clusters, that exhibit within cluster dependence.
 Details of the method can be found in Young and Buehlmann (2025) .

-Rforestry — by Theo Saarinen, 7 months ago
+Rforestry — by Theo Saarinen, a year ago

 Random Forests, Linear Trees, and Gradient Boosting for Inference and Interpretability